liberland/docs/regulations/drafts/visa-regime.md

 2. A Residence Visa, along with the corresponding settlement privileges, may be granted in person within Liberland to a Non-Citizen who can substantiate valid reasons for seeking settlement without pursuing citizenship.
 3. Acceptable justifications may include fear of legal persecution arising from the laws of another jurisdiction or reasonable apprehension of extralegal processes that may be faced upon acquiring citizenship.

+### Article 4: Registration Fee
+The administrative fee, reflecting the actual costs associated with registration per applicant, is hereby established at 5 LLM or an equivalent amount in other currencies accepted by the Government.

-### Article 4: Commencement and Duration of Legal Force
+### Article 5: Commencement and Duration of Legal Force

 This Edict shall come into legal force with immediate effect and shall remain operative until the establishment of a Permanent Settlement within the territory.